When your child’s asthma medicines are working well you can expect to notice your child:

 Before changing your child’s medicines or increasing the dose your GP will need to talk to you about:

-- Any triggers your child might be exposed to such as cigarette smoke – which will make managing their asthma a lot harder – or pets.
+- Any triggers your child may come into contact with, such as cigarette smoke – which will make managing their asthma a lot harder – or pets

 - Anything else going on, such as hay fever, or damp in the house.